MycroftAI/documentation/docs/skill-development/integration-testing/introduction.md

 ## Why have integration tests
 Writing tests for your Skill has benefits for both you and Mycroft as a whole.
 For the project it allows us to automatically check that the Skill is working as intended, and that no other Skill is causing a conflict.

 Test-driven development also allows you to work more efficiently and find bugs faster.
+We are currently working on a Skill Design Guide that outlines the process we go through to design new voice Skills.

 ## Test Format
-Behave tests are split into `Features`.
+Voight Kampff tests are split into `Features`.
 Each `Feature` may have one or more `Scenarios`, and each `Scenario` will have multiple `Steps`.

 To see it in action let's look at a short example for a Weather Skill.